 Woodland joined Silver in Philadelphia and began to work on the new system Woodland had discovered in the sand in Miami.
 They were eventually granted a patent in 1952 for their idea.
 But the problem became that the technology wasn’t in place to use their new idea.
 There wasn’t a computer that could process the new code, and there wasn’t a light bright enough that could discern between the black and white bars.

 It would be another 20 years before the technology caught up with what the circular barcode was supposed to do.
-RCA began researching how a customer could have their items scanned at a supermarket to speed up the shopping process.
-The researchers came across the patent for the circular bar code, or “bull’s-eye”, that had been invented by Woodland and Silver in 1952 and decided to use the barcode in their design.
+RCA began researching how customers could have their items scanned at a supermarket to speed up the shopping process.
+The researchers came across the patent for the circular bar code, or “bull’s-eye,” that had been invented by Woodland and Silver in 1952 and decided to use the barcode in their design.

-On July 3, 1972, RCA installed an automated check stand at a Kroger grocery store in Cincinnati, and while the circular barcode proved successful in the one store, to be used nationwide the barcode would have to be universal.
+On July 3, 1972, RCA installed an automated check stand at a Kroger grocery store in Cincinnati, Ohio.
+While the circular barcode proved successful in the one store, in order to be used nationwide, the barcode would have to be universal.

 Next came the daunting task of convincing supermarkets and other retailers to all use the same code for a specific product, and no one could agree what that code might look like.
-It finally came down to seven companies who bid on what the code would be.
-They submitted their bids to the Symbol Committee which was a part of the Ad Hoc Committee of the Universal Product Identification Code, the group that was in charge of coming up with a universal barcode for products.
+It finally came down to seven companies that bid on what the code would be.
+They submitted their bids to the Symbol Committee, which was a part of the Ad Hoc Committee of the Universal Product Identification Code and the group that was in charge of coming up with a universal barcode for products.